bgcarlisle/Numbat/README.md

 * Fixed bug where date selector would save empty fields as "0000-00-00" instead of NULL
 * Removed unnecessary rows showing references without complete extractions from final table
 * Implemented import/export of conditional display logic in extraction forms
+* Implemented a new "tags" element for extractions and sub-extractions

 To migrate from an earlier version of Numbat, run `db-migrations.php` while logged in as an administrator.